whopriyamuw/biolaysumm2025-task/reports/presentation/slides.md

 # Questions?

-Parts of this work was/were completed on Hyak, UW's high-performance computing cluster.
+Parts of this work were completed on Hyak, UW's high-performance computing cluster.
 This resource was funded by the Student Technology Fee.